aleesteele/aleesteele.github.io/_posts/2026-06-29-people-blogs.md

 image: ../assets/img/preview.png
 ---

-I was interviewed by the lovely Manual Moreale for his People & Blogs series.
+I was interviewed by the lovely Manuel Moreale for his People & Blogs series, who found my website through the <a href="https://internetphonebook.net">Internet Phone Book</a>!
+Love moments of serendipity that happen to through this project, and I'm grateful for this lovely opportunity to reflect.
+Thank you, Manuel.

 You can <a href="https://manuelmoreale.com/interview/anne-lee-steele">check out the interview here</a>.